arangodb/docs-hugo/site/content/3.12/develop/http-api/queries/aql-query-plan-cache.md

       description: |
         Clears all execution plans stored in the AQL query plan cache for the current database.

+        This requires write privileges for the current database.
       parameters:
         - name: database-name
           in: path